LOFT + MANOR

 Remove from use any product that does not seem to work properly or meet the

-specifications for that product and contact the dealer. - Establish a regular routine for care and preventative maintenance with clear instructions
+2. Establish a regular routine for care and preventative maintenance with clear instructions

 for all staff members who are responsible for regular cleaning and maintenance.